Greyhound Safety Net

 Below are some of the key things to be aware of to keep your Greyhound healthy and happy.

-Heat and Cold - Greyhounds have relatively thin skin and little body fat compared to other breeds, this makes them more susceptible to both heat and cold.
+Heat and Cold – Greyhounds have relatively thin skin and little body fat compared to other breeds, this makes them more susceptible to both heat and cold.
 A Greyhound should wear a warm coat when outside on cold days, and during winter will need one at night.
 On hot days they must have adequate shade and fresh water.
-Better yet, bring your Greyhound inside the house whenever the weather is extreme.
+Better yet, ensure your Greyhound can be inside the house whenever the weather is extreme.

 Annual Vet Check - As with all other dogs, Greyhounds need to be have an annual visit to the vet for vaccinations and a full health check-up.
 When you adopt a Greyhound from GSN, it has been vaccinated with C5 (Parvo, Distemper, Hepatitis, Parainfluenza and Bordatella Bronchiseptica - the last two being forms of Kennel Cough).